How Long Does It Take to Make an App?

 Medium complexity apps

-Example: A fitness tracker app that tracks physical activities using the device's sensors (e.g., steps, heart rate), integrates with third-party devices (like wearables) and apps, offers basic workout plans, and tracks progress.
+Or a fitness tracker app that tracks physical activities using the device's sensors (for example, steps, heart rate), integrates with third-party devices (like wearables) and apps, offers basic workout plans, and tracks progress.

 Complex and large-scale apps

-This software comes with advanced functionalities, a high-level backend, and high performance and security requirements.
+This software comes with advanced functionalities, a high-level backend, high performance, compliance, and security requirements.

 These are just a few examples of different apps and their development times.
 Keep in mind that every app is different, and complexity is only one of many factors impacting the project timeline.